ryanmcggg/mirror_repeat_analysis/README.md

-# mirror_repeat_analysis <br>
-Code related to submission of manuscript by McGinty, Lyskova and Mirkin, 2025. <br>
-Will be updated shortly with more information. <br>

 # Supplementary Code - README

 # The origin of mirror repeats in the human genome

-## Ryan McGinty, Alisa Lyskova, and Sergei Mirkin
+## Ryan McGinty, Alisa Lyskova, and Sergei Mirkin, 2025

 #### For questions, contact ryan_mcginty@hms.harvard.edu